How to Clean a Cast Iron Skillet

-To ensure that the cast iron is completely dry before storing, place the cookware over a cooktop heating element set to medium-low or in a warm oven set at 250 to 300 degrees Fahrenheit for five to 10 minutes.
+To ensure that the cast iron is completely dry before storing, place the cookware over a cooktop heating element set to medium-low or in a warm oven set at around 200 degrees Fahrenheit for five to 10 minutes.
 Turn off the heat and allow the cast iron to cool completely before storing.

 Lightly Reseason If Needed

 If you feel the cookware needs to be reseasoned, especially after washing with dishwashing liquid, it should be done before heating the cast iron to dry.
 Add 1/2 teaspoon of vegetable oil to the interior of the pan and use paper towels to distribute it evenly over the entire surface.
 Rub the oil into the surface until it is absorbed.

 Heat the oiled cast iron on the cooktop or in the oven for at least 30 minutes and allow to cool before storing.

 How to Restore and Reseason Rusty Cast Iron